bkielbasa/developer20/_drafts/be-aware-of-coping-in-go.markdown

 > Slices, maps and channels are reference types that do not require the extra indirection of an allocation with new.

 It means that the values of the array are kept in different place in the memory but in the struct only a reference to them is kept.
-By simple coping the struct, the reference is copied.
+By simply copying the struct, the reference is copied.
 The copied reference points to the same address in the memory.

 ![](/assets/posts/struct-copy2.png)

-This is an example of shallow copy.
+This is an example of a shallow copy.
 Shallow copy happens when an object is copied byte by byte.
 If the object which is copied contains a reference (or a pointer) its address is copied.
 This situation is illustrated in the above picture.
 To avoid such situation, deep coping has to be implemented manually.

 Why is it important?
-Imagine situation where a simple struct with only basic types.
+Imagine a situation where a simple struct with only basic types.
 The coping of the struct is safe.
-Hoverer, after some time an referenced type field was added.
+Hoverer, after some time a referenced type field was added.
 It can be a slice or a map.
 It is possible that tests won't cover this edge case.
-Sometime a bug report is received from production users about some situations where the system works unpredictable.
+Sometimes a bug report is received from production users about some situations where the system works unpredictably.
 Does this scenario sound possible?
 [But it happens](https://allegro.tech/2017/07/golang-slices-gotcha.html).
-This bug is very similar to the above one but is related with slices.
+This bug is very similar to the above one but is related to slices.

 ## Summary

-Even simple coping can lead to serious bugs which are extremely hard to find.
+Even simple copying can lead to serious bugs which are extremely hard to find.
 In Go, there's no way to prevent from coping a struct but in c++ you can without any problem.

 ```c++
 SomeClass(const SomeClass&) = delete;